lumail/lumail/README.md

 Installing lumail2
 ------------------

-Running `make install` will install the binary and the [luarocks](https://luarocks.org/) libraries that we bundle, along with the perl-utiities which are required for IMAP-operation.
+Running `make install` will install the binary, the libraries that we bundle, and the perl-utiities which are required for IMAP-operation.

 If you wish to install manually copy:

-* The contents of `luarocks.d` to `/etc/lumail2/luarocks.d`.
+* The contents of `lib/` to `/etc/lumail2/lib`.
 * The contents of `perl.d` to `/etc/lumail2/perl.d`.

 NOTE: If you wish to use IMAP you'll need to install the two perl modules `JSON` and `Net::IMAP::Client`.
 Upon a Debian GNU/Linux system this can be done